-River Belle Terrace is a table service restaurant in Frontierland at Disneyland that currently offers a Fantasmic Dinner Package.
-In this review, we share food photos, thoughts on whether the Fantasmic dining package is worth the money, and our overall assessment of the cuisine at River Belle Terrace.
+Fantasmic Dining Packages are available at several Disney restaurants, including Blue Bayou, River Belle Terrace, and Hungry Bear.
+In this review, we share food photos, thoughts on whether the nighttime spectacular meal is worth the money, and our overall assessment of the cuisine at River Belle Terrace.

-First, some background.
-River Belle Terrace is a 1955 opening day original, and was reportedly a favorite breakfast spot of Walt Disney.
-While River Belle Terrace is technically located in Frontierland, it sits at the intersection of Frontierland, Adventureland, and New Orleans Square at what is probably the biggest bottleneck in Disneyland.
+Before we get to the Fantasmic Dining Package at River Belle Terrace, let’s start with background.
+This Disneyland restaurant is a 1955 opening day original, and was reportedly a favorite breakfast spot of Walt Disney.
+River Belle Terrace sits at the intersection of Frontierland, Adventureland, and New Orleans Square at what is probably the biggest bottleneck in Disneyland.
 Its inside seating area offers a “great” view of this bottleneck, while its outdoor patio offers an excellent view of the Rivers of America.
 Personally, I’ll take the view of the Rivers of America every time.

 Because it’s an opening day original, there’s some interesting history surrounding the restaurant.
 Prior to New Orleans Square being added to Disneyland, the restaurant was on the New Orleans Street portion of Frontierland, which explains why the restaurant’s architecture resembles New Orleans Square more than it does Frontierland.
 During this time, it was known as Aunt Jemima’s Pancake House in the 1950s and early 1960s (with a slight modification to Aunt Jemima’s Kitchen through 1970).
 This name was given to the restaurant because it was sponsored by Quaker Oats, maker of Aunt Jemima pancakes and syrup.